On Approximability of Steiner Tree in $\ell_p$-metrics: Introduction

-\paragraph{Geometric Metrics.} Special cases of \cst in Euclidean metric were studied by Fermat, Torricelli and other mathematicians in as early as the $17\textsuperscript{th} $ century and were also discussed in a letter from Gauss to Schumacher in 1836 (see \cite{brazil2014history} for more details on the history of this problem).
-On the other hand, phylogeny reconstruction is a long-standing (dating from Darwin’s evolutionary theory) and intensively studied problem in computational biology, and computing the phylogenetic tree is essentially equivalent to solving \cst in the Hamming metric \cite{foulds1982steiner}.
+\paragraph{Geometric Metrics.} Special cases of \cst in Euclidean metric were studied by Fermat, Torricelli and other mathematicians as early as the $17\textsuperscript{th} $ century and were also discussed in a letter from Gauss to Schumacher in 1836 (see \cite{brazil2014history} for more details on the history of this problem).
+On the other hand, phylogeny reconstruction is a long-standing (dating from Darwin’s evolutionary theory) and intensively studied problem in computational biology, and computing the phylogenetic tree can be modeled as solving \cst in the Hamming metric \cite{foulds1982steiner}.
 We have already discussed the importance of \cst in the $\ell_1$-metric in VLSI design.
 Therefore, there has been a lot of interest in understanding the complexity of \cst in $\ell_p$-metrics.

 Garey, Graham, and Johnson showed that Euclidean \cst is \np-hard, even in the plane \cite{Garey_Graham_Johnson_1977}.
 Garey and Johnson also showed \np-hardness of \cst in the $\ell_1$-metric \cite{Garey_Johnson_1977} (also in the plane).
 Foulds and Graham extended this further, showing \np-hardness \cst in the Hamming metric \cite{foulds1982steiner}.
 These intractability results lead to the search for efficient approximation algorithms.